tejasshirsath/tejasshirsath/README.md

 # About Me:
 My name is Tejas Shirsath.
 I'm from India, passionate about technology and innovation.
 I love working on cool and innovative projects that push the boundaries of technology.
 My interests include:
+- Automation Tools
-- Augmented Reality
+- Web Development
-- Internet of Things (IoT)
-- Advanced Python tools

 ## 🎓 Education